Eron-Coder/ChronoShift/docs/game-design.md

 ### Keys

-Unlock new areas and progression paths.
+Unlock new levels and progression paths.

 ### Doors